-Students are taught the school rules in their classrooms and during assemblies during the first and second weeks of school.
+Students are taught the school rules in their classrooms and during assemblies during the first week of school.
 Teachers and the principal discuss and model specific examples of each rule.
-Appropriate play is modeled and practiced on the playground.
-Staff and students follow Positive Behavior Intervention Strategies to model appropriate behavior and discuss ways in which to solve problems.
-Meadowlark staff and students also:
+Teachers help students "role play" The Three Steps: "Talk, Warn, Report" for solving peer problems.
+Parents are encouraged to review the rules with students.

-- 1. Treat others kindly so that they feel good about themselves, be respectful. - Harassment of other students including teasing and bullying is not allowed.
+- 1. Treat others kindly so that they feel good about themselves. - Harassment of other students including teasing and bullying is not allowed.
 Sexual harassment and harassment of a student who is a witness may be grounds for suspension under California Education Code. - 2.
-Take pride in the school's appearance and equipment, be responsible. - 3.
+Take pride in your school's appearance and equipment, be responsible. - 3.
 Keep yourself and others safe. - Students must keep their hands to themselves.
 Pushing, hitting, or other physical contact will result in an office referral. - 4.
-Follow the directions of all adults at school the first time, be respectful. - 5.
-Students must be under the supervision of a school employee at all times. - 6.
+Use the three steps to solve problems -- - TALK "Please stop teasing me.
+That hurts my feelings." - WARN "I'm warning you to stop or I'll report you." - REPORT "I've used the three steps, but he keeps teasing me." - 5.
+Follow the directions of all adults at school the first time, be respectful. - 6.
+Students must be under the supervision of a school employee at all times. - 7.
 Students must have their teacher's permission to bring any item to school other than school supplies.
-No gum or candy may be brought to school. - Bringing any weapon including a pocket knife or any type of drug to school is grounds for suspension and expulsion under California Education Code.
+No gum or candy may be brought to school. - Bringing any weapon including a pocketknife or any type of drug to school is grounds for suspension and expulsion under California Education Code.